alexparkinson1/CV/README.md

 ##### BeerPromise Logo -
 https://avatars0.githubusercontent.com/u/11629272?v=3&s=200

+I also spent a couple of weeks at Central St Martins University doing courses in fashion desgin and theatre design (which includes costume design and layout of the stage).
+I am always interested in finding ways to improve my skills, and explore new potential interests.

 #### Communications and working in teams

 My friendly and open nature helps me to build good connections with people and I feel fulfilled working in a team.